 Law a 'legal violation'

 According to a timeframe set by the transitional government during the eight-month civil war, the new constitution was supposed to have been drafted by November 2012.
+But the process stalled amid a struggle between two factions in Parliament – a group of mostly Islamists and their rivals over formation of the Cabinet.

 In the meantime, many senior politicians and former Gaddafi-era officials who defected to the rebel side may lose their posts.